niccolot/NER_biLSTM-CNN/data/README.md

-Some lines containing garbage such as sequences of '----' has been cancelled
+Some lines containing garbage such as sequences of '----' have been cancelled